Then I notice that dogs are everywhere in Lolita.

 "For obvious reasons, I preferred my house to his for the games of chess we had two or three times weekly.
 He looked like some old battered idol as he sat with his pudgy hands in his lap and stared at the board as if it were a corpse.
 Wheezing he would mediate for ten minutes — then make a losing move.
 Or the good man, after even more thought, might utter: Au roi! with a slow old-dog woof that had a gargling sound at the back of it which made his jowls wabble; and then he would lift his circumflex eyebrows with a deep sigh as I pointed out to him that he was in check himself."
 (P.2, ch.6)Gaston's also compared to a dog.

 "Before their lighted porch Miss Lester was promenading Miss Fabian’s dropsical dackel. " (ch.14)A dachshund.
-A dachshund is a hot dog.
+A dachshund is a hot dog, a sausage dog as I sometimes call it.
 Mentioned a few times are hot-dog stands.

 "Miss Lester’s finely groomed hand held a porch-door open for a waddling old dog qui prenait son temps." (ibid.)I wonder what's up with "finely groomed hand".